What's New!

 soon became popular among the many foreigners living in the area.
 Most likely Nicola came from one of the Greek islands belonging to Venice and this

-explains the name of his shop.
 Caffè (del) Greco had to face the competition of Caffè degli Inglesi (now lost) which opened in that same year in Piazza di Spagna.
-Some rooms of Caffè Greco are decorated with paintings showing views of Rome.

-(left) Studio Tadolini, il Babuino and S. Atanasio dei Greci; (centre) façade; (right-above) clock the hand of which is a Boncompagni dragon; (right-below) dedicatory inscription in Greek
+(left) Studio Tadolini, il Babuino and S. Atanasio dei Greci; (centre) façade; (right-above) clock, the hand of which is a dragon, the heraldic symbol of

 Pope Gregory XIII made a major effort to retain or bring into the